2023 Mississippi elections: Governor

-Lieutenant Governor
+Lieutenant governor

-One-term Republican Incumbent Delbert Hosemann was elected in 2019 with 60% of the vote.
-He has announced that he is running for re-election.
+One-term Republican incumbent Delbert Hosemann was elected in 2019 with 60% of the vote.
+He ran for re-election.

-Republican State Senator Chris McDaniel has also announced his candidacy, challenging Hosemann.
+Republican state senator Chris McDaniel also announced his candidacy, challenging Hosemann.

-Republicans Shane Quick (who ran against Hosemann in 2019) and Tiffany Longino have filed for the race, as has Democrat D. Ryan Grover, a former candidate for the Oxford Board of Aldermans.
+Republicans Shane Quick (who ran against Hosemann in 2019) and Tiffany Longino also filed for the race, as did Democrat D. Ryan Grover, a former candidate for the Oxford Board of Aldermen.

-Secretary of State
+Secretary of state

-After considering challenging Tate Reeves in the 2023 Mississippi gubernatorial election, Michael Watson elected instead to run for re-election as Mississippi Secretary of State.
+After considering challenging Tate Reeves in the 2023 Mississippi gubernatorial election, Michael Watson instead decided to run for re-election as Secretary of State.

-Former Mississippi Secretary of State Staffer and 2022 Democratic Nominee for Mississippi's 3rd Congressional District Shuwaski Young has announced his bid to replace Watson.
+Former Mississippi Secretary of State Staffer and 2022 Democratic nominee for Mississippi's 3rd congressional district Shuwaski Young announced his bid to unseat Watson.